 Even in the warm summer months, gardening can be a real chore.
 Not everyone loves getting their hands dirty, spending weekends digging borders, mowing the lawns or trimming the shrubs.
 So a little bit of effort in developing the perfect low maintenance garden can pay dividends in the long run.
 You get to sit back and enjoy it without seeing all the things you haven’t have the time to do.

-For most gardens this is the part which takes up the most space and and requires the most looking after.
+For most gardens, this is the part that takes up the most space and requires the most looking after.
 For a lawn to look great it needs feeding and scarifying, not to mention the weeds and the endless mowing.
 So the first question to ask is could you do without it?
-Consider replacing it with decking, bark chips, gravel stones or even astro-turf.
+Consider replacing it with decking, bark chips, gravel stones or even astroturf.
 The latter may sound terrifying, but for a few hundred pounds you can get something which looks lush and real and will need nothing more than the odd hose down.
 If you really want a lawn then avoid too many edges and paths and it will take less time to look after.

 Shrubs and Conifers